Participate in Research

 Epidemiological studies focus on individuals or groups of patients.
 This research is conducted to answer questions about causes and risk factors, how symptoms present and progress, and what genetic traits or environmental conditions might be shared by a population living with the same disease.

 Clinical trials investigate the effects of a medication or other medical therapy.
 You will be one participant in a group of patients.
 These trials will likely require you to start a treatment regimen.
 You will also be working with doctors and researchers who will observe you and ask you to report back to them on how the treatment is going.

 Safety of Studies and Clinical Trials

-Clinical trials and other research featured and/or supported by the Crohn’s & Colitis Foundation are conducted under thorough oversight by an ethics committee along with scientists and clinical advisors to ensure the safety of all participants.
+Clinical trials and other research featured and/or supported by the Crohn’s & Colitis Foundation are conducted under thorough oversight by an institutional review board (IRB).
 All research, however, carries some form of risk.

 Here’s what we do to ensure the safety of everyone who participates in one of our research initiatives:

 All research opportunities listed by the Foundation are required to provide official documentation that the trial has been approved by the Institutional Review Board (IRB) of the participating research facility.